 Welcome to the wild and remote canyons and rivers of Eastern Utah.
 The Westwater Group Site is located next to the Westwater Ranger Station; the take-out for the Ruby-Horsethief and put-in for the Westwater Canyon sections of the Colorado River.

 This site is ideal for large groups looking to camp along the river.

-The group site includes a shade shelter with picnic tables and a fire ring where large groups of up to 30 people can gather.
-Parking spaces for up to 10 vehicles are provided as well as a vault toilet.
+The group site includes a shade shelter with picnic tables, a fire ring, and a vault toilet where groups of up to 30 people can gather.
+There are parking spaces for up to 10 vehicles.

-Wedding ceremonies and receptions require a Letter of Acknowledgement from the Moab Field Office.
+Wedding ceremonies and receptions require a Letter of Agreement from the Moab Field Office.
 Call 435-259-2100 for more information.

 Generator hours are from 8:00 am to 8:00 pm.
 Quiet hours are from 10:00 pm to 6:00 am.